|Observing the Text!|

 The Coming of the Kingdom

 When Jesus speaks of consummation, he does so with symbols.
 The Gospel of Mark briefly describes the end of this present evil age and the coming of the kingdom.
-Jesus speaks about this event in catastrophic language in which the whole cosmos will be affected.
+Jesus speaks about this event in a catastrophic language in which the whole cosmos will be affected.
 Heavenly bodies contort like the sun darkening and the moon turning to blood.
 We must remember that this is poetic language and is best understood against an Old Testament background.
 Dr. Ladd suggests that these words in Mark 13.24-25 are not meant to be taken in exacting literalism while at the same time they do point forward to actual cosmic events.
-In the Old Testament this language often suggests divine judgment is on the verge of occurring.
+In the First Testament, this language often suggests divine judgment is on the verge of occurring.

 What Then Should We Do?